 The transition from the sinking ship to the vessel of the future may take longer than we'd like.
 We might have to live with both for a while, no matter how much we'd like to see the oil age vanish beneath the waves.
 Even more challenging, we may have to let some of our cherished possessions and ways sink with it.

-Explore the links on the next page to learn even more about renewable energy and the possibilities for a sustainable future.
+Explore the links below to learn even more about renewable energy and the possibilities for a sustainable future.